Subscribe to updates

 Summary

-The Health and Wellbeing Board of Shropshire Council was scheduled to discuss a range of important topics, including updates on the Special Educational Needs and Disabilities (SEND) provision, reforms within Children's Services, and the ongoing Housing and Health Action Plan.
-The Board was also set to receive updates from Healthwatch Shropshire, review progress on the Health and Wellbeing Strategy, and hear from the NHS Shropshire, Telford and Wrekin Integrated Care Board (ICB) and the Shropshire Integrated Place Partnership (ShIPP).
+The Health and Wellbeing Board of Shropshire Council was scheduled to discuss a range of important topics, including updates on services for children and young people with special educational needs and disabilities, reforms within children's services, and progress on the Housing and Health Action Plan.
+The meeting was also set to cover activity and future plans from Healthwatch Shropshire, the delivery progress of the Health and Wellbeing Strategy, and updates from the Integrated Care Board.

 Special Educational Needs and Disabilities (SEND) & Alternative Provision (AP) Board Update